Last Updated: August 29, 2024

 Cameron Spencer/Getty Images

 Unfortunately, Andrews' career took something of a nosedive after these two massive successes.
 Both "Star!" and "Darling Lili" proved to be massive box office failures, and Julie subsequently veered more towards television.
-During one year between 1972 and 1973, she hosted her own variety show.
+From 1972 and 1973, she hosted her own variety show.

 She continued to focus more on TV roles until the mid-90s.

-In 1995 Julie made her first appearance on a Broadway stage in over three decades when she starred in a stage production of "Victor/Victoria."
-The production toured the globe and earned Julie a Tony Award nomination.
-Interestingly, she declined the nomination because it was the only nomination received by the production and she felt they had been snubbed.
+In 1995, Julie made her first appearance on a Broadway stage in over three decades when she starred in a stage production of "Victor/Victoria."
+The production toured the globe and earned Andrews a Tony Award nomination.
+Interestingly, she declined the nomination because it was the only nomination received by the production, and she felt they had been snubbed.

-At the end of 1997 Julie had to step down from the stage version of "Victor/Victoria" after developing a hoarse throat.
-To treat the hoarseness she had a surgery to remove non-cancerous throat nodules.
-The surgery ended up causing permanent damage to her singing voice which made it impossible for her to continue with the production or sing on stage again.
-Four follow up surgeries at a different hospital helped restore Julie's speaking voice, but could not restore her singing voice.
+At the end of 1997, Julie had to step down from the stage version of "Victor/Victoria" after developing a hoarse throat.
+To treat the hoarseness, she had surgery to remove non-cancerous throat nodules.
+The surgery ended up causing permanent damage to her singing voice, which made it impossible for her to continue with the production or sing on stage again.
+Four follow-up surgeries at a different hospital helped restore Julie's speaking voice, but she could not restore her singing voice.
 As a result, Julie ended up suing the doctors who operated on her throat.
 The lawsuit was settled for an undisclosed, presumably very large, amount.

-This setback put a serious dent in Julie Andrews' career, although she returned in 2001 with a role in "The Princess Diaries."
+This setback put a serious dent in Andrews' career, although she returned in 2001 with a role in "The Princess Diaries."
 She also reprised her role in the film's sequel.
-In 2004, she landed a voice acting role in "Shrek 2," playing Queen Lillian.
+In 2004, she landed a voice-acting role in "Shrek 2," playing Queen Lillian.
 She reprised her role in many spin-offs and sequels.
-A further voice acting role came with the film "Despicable Me" and its sequels, in which she played Marlena Gru.
+A further voice-acting role came with the film "Despicable Me" and its sequels, in which she played Marlena Gru.

 Relationships